 Lost or stolen mailbox key result in a $40 replacement fee.

 ID’s are replaced at the Gateway Information Center in the Administrative Building.

 Lost keys should be reported Housing and Residence Life immediately.
 Found keys can be turned into Housing and Residence Life, University Police, or Parking Services.

 The unauthorized possession, use, loan, or duplication of University-issued keys or cards is prohibited.
 Propping of doors is prohibited.

-Residents locked out of a suite or bedroom may request assistance from staff at the front desk of the Lodge (Community Building).
+Residents locked out of an apartment or bedroom may request assistance from staff at the front desk of the Community Building.
 Residents receive one free key-in per semester.
 Subsequent daytime key-ins will result in a $10 key-in charge per incident.